exasol/script-languages-release/flavors/README.md

 ### Fancyr flavors

+The Fancyr flavor provides the language R 3.5 and a large collection of pre-installed packages.

 - fancyr-ds-EXASOL-6.1.0
   - Base Image: ubuntu:18.04
   - Compatible Exasol Versions: 7.0.0, 6.2.\*, 6.1.\*
   - Available languages: R 3.5
   - [Here](fancyr-EXASOL-6.1.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

+### R 4.0 minimal flavors

+The R 4.0 minimal flavor provides the language R 4.0 with only absolute necessary packages.
+This allows very simple customization because you control almost all dependencies.

+- r-4.0-EXASOL-6.2.0
+  - Base Image: ubuntu:18.04
+  - Compatible Exasol Versions: 7.0.0, 6.2.\*, 6.1.\*
+  - Available languages: R 4.0
+  - [Here](r-4.0-EXASOL-6.2.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

 ## Flavor or Language-specific features